 When you buy gold in the form of these rare coins, you should know that two coin types exist.
 They distinguish themselves by the size of the lettering of the word "DOLLARS" on the reverse side.
 American buyers that are investing in gold for their retirement should take note that the coins are not eligible for inclusion in Individual Retirement Accounts (IRA's) since they are classified as collectible gold coins by the IRS.

 Total Mintage: 539,792

-The 3 Dollar Indian Gold coin is identical in design to the Indian Gold Dollar.
+The $3 gold piece is identical in design to the Indian Princess Gold Dollar.
 Both types of coins were designed by James B. Longacre, Chief Engraver of the Philadelphia Mint.
 A leftward facing Lady Liberty with a Native American headdress bearing the word "LIBERTY" is depicted on the obverse side.
 "UNITED STATES OF AMERICA" is engraved around the periphery of the coin.

 Just like the $1 piece, the reverse side of the $3 Gold Princess coin depicts an agricultural wreath of corn, cotton, wheat and tobacco that is tied with a bow.
-The coin's denomination “3 DOLLARS" and the year of issue appears at the center of the coin.
+The coin's denomination "3 DOLLARS" and the year of mintage appears at the center of the coin.
 Coins that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S) or Dahlonega (mint mark: D) contain a mint mark just below the bow at the bottom.
-However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.
+However, $3 Indian Princess gold coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.